 All LIU Brooklyn students –– current and prospective –– should apply for financial aid, regardless of need.
 Call us to set up an appointment with a counselor who will help you understand the financial aid process, discover scholarship and other funding opportunities, and gain the financial know-how to make informed decisions.

 The first step is to complete and file the Free Application for Federal Student Aid - FAFSA (for U.S. citizens and permanent residents) or College Scholarship Service - CSS (for international students), which asks you to provide financial information such as income and assets.
 Completing the FAFSA or CSS application is well worth the time investment.
 You could potentially receive thousands of dollars toward your education costs.

-New York State Tuition Assistance Program (TAP) – For New and Current Students
+New York State Tuition Assistance Program (TAP) and Enhanced Tuition Awards (ETA) – For New and Current Students

 For more information, visit the New York State’s TAP Web site.

 TAP Code: 0403 (undergraduate)

 If you are a new international student, you must file the CSS Profile (College Scholarship Service) by March 1 and list Long Island University’s code of 2070.
 Continuing international students do not need to file a renewal form.

 Student Aid Report

 After you file your FAFSA, you’ll receive a Student Aid Report (SAR) that contains your EFC.
 If you’ve provided an email address as part of your FAFSA information, you will receive an email link to your SAR.
 Your SAR and EFC will be sent to the schools you’ve indicated on your FAFSA, and these schools will offer you financial aid packages based on this data.